 Remember to sync with Mendeley Web before you close Mendeley Desktop to update the online citations.

-You can copy citations directly from Mendeley and paste them into Word to create a bibliography.
+You can copy citations directly from Mendeley Desktop and paste them into Word to create a bibliography.

 For those who are interested, here's information on LaTex and Bibtex compatibility.
 Sources is MIT's Zotero guide.